jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 The challenge was to create a function that calculates the difference between two given timestamps.

-To make it happen I wrote the following tests
+To make it happen I

 * :ref:`test_string_methods_and_attributes`
 * `test_splitting_a_string`_